exosphere-project/exosphere/docs/adr/governance-model.md

 **Pros & Cons**

-- Good: The OpenInfra Foundation is a well-established, well-respected, and well-funded organization with a proven track record of successfully managing open source projects
+- Pro: The OpenInfra Foundation is a well-established, well-respected, and well-funded organization with a proven track record of successfully managing open source projects.
-- Good: Exosphere could be a good fit, because it both builds on, and enhances the appeal of OpenStack
+- Pro: Exosphere could be a good fit for the OpenInfra Foundation, as it both builds on and enhances the appeal of OpenStack.
-- Good: More appealing for corporations to adopt, promote, and contribute to Exosphere
+- Pro: The OpenInfra model could make Exosphere more appealing to corporations (especially those already using OpenStack), potentially expanding our project's reach and impact.
-- Bad: Not many examples of successfully incubating non-OpenStack projects
+- Mixed: There are not many examples of the OpenInfra Foundation successfully incubating non-OpenStack projects, which could make it harder for us to predict and navigate the incubation process.
-- Bad: We would probably have to move to a new code platform and CI/CD infrastructure
+- Con: We would likely have to move to a new code platform and CI/CD infrastructure, which could disrupt our current workflows and require additional resources to implement.

 ### 5. C4 (Collective Code Construction Contract) model